 On April 15, 2014, Dartmouth Director of Athletics and Recreation Harry Sheehy announced Ron Rainey as the new head coach of the Big Green women's soccer program.

-Rainey comes to the Upper Valley after a spending the past eight seasons at the helm of the women’s soccer team at the University of Iowa.
-This past fall he guided the Hawkeyes to their third straight season of double-digit victories and claimed an at-large bid to the NCAA Tournament, the first invitation ever for Iowa to the NCAAs.
+Rainey comes to the Upper Valley after spending eight seasons at the helm of the women's soccer team at the University of Iowa.
+From 2011 to 2013, he guided the Hawkeyes to three straight seasons of double-digit victories and claimed an at-large bid to the NCAA Tournament in 2013, the first invitation ever for Iowa to the NCAAs.